theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 Robert Hooke's drawing of cork cells.
 Image obtained from Micrographia.
 :::

-In 1839, Matthias Jakob Schleiden and Theodor Schwann first described Cell Theory, which describes that all living organisms are made up of cells, that act as functional units, that by themselves originate from other cells.
-Hence, cells are also the basic units of reproduction.
-Since the mid-nineteenth century, when cell theory was first defined, the definition has been extended to further require energy flow within cells, heredity information in the form of {term}`DNA` being passed from earlier to later cells, and all cells having the same chemical composition.
+In 1839, Matthias Jakob Schleiden and Theodor Schwann first described Cell Theory.
+It describes that all living organisms are made up of cells.
+Cells act as functional units that by themselves originate from other cells making them the basic units of reproduction.

-Generally, we consider two types of cells, eukaryotic cells which contain a nucleus, and prokaryotic cells that only have a nucleoid region, but no nucleus.
-The nucleus hosts the cells' deoxyribonucleic acid {term}`DNA` and is also the reason for the eukaryotes' name: _Nucleus_ is Latin for kernel or seed.
-As a result, eukaryotes are organisms composed of a single cell or multiple cells (multicellular), whereas prokaryotes are single-celled organisms.
-Eukaryotic cells further distinguish themselves from prokaryotic cells by their high degree of compartmentalization.
+Since the early definition of cell theory, researches discovered that there exists an energy flow within cells, that heredity information is passed from one cell to another in the form of {term}`DNA` and that all cells have the same chemical composition.
+Two general types of cells exist.
+Eukaryotic cells which contain a nucleus and prokaryotic cells only having a nucleoid region, but no nucleus.
+The nucleus hosts the cells' deoxyribonucleic acid {term}`DNA` and is the reason for the eukaryotes' name: _Nucleus_ is Latin for kernel or seed.
+Eukaryotes are organisms composed of a single cell or multiple cells (multicellular), whereas prokaryotes are single-celled organisms.
+Eukaryotic cells are further distinguished from prokaryotic cells by their high degree of compartmentalization.
 Membrane-bound organelles, the compartments, provide crucial support for cells.

 TODO: NEED SOME CELL IMAGE HERE

-Compared to prokaryotic cells, eukaryotic cells have about 10000 the volume with a rich mix of organelles and a cytoskeleton constituted of microtubules, microfilaments, and intermediate filaments.
+Compared to prokaryotic cells, eukaryotic cells have about 10,000 the volume with a rich mix of organelles and a cytoskeleton constituted of microtubules, microfilaments, and intermediate filaments.
-To replicate and to keep the life cycle going, cells need to read the heredity information that is stored in the DNA in the nucleus.
+Cells read the heredity information that is stored in the DNA in the nucleus to replicate themselves and keep the life cycle going.
 This eukaryotic DNA is divided into several linear bundles called chromosomes, which are separated by a microtubular spindle during nuclear division.
-Knowing the DNA sequence is key to understanding many evolutionary and disease-related processes.
+Understanding the DNA sequence is key to understanding many evolutionary and disease-related processes.
-The process of determining the order of DNA nucleotides is known as _sequencing_.
-DNA sequencing is primarily used to unveil the genetic information that is carried by a specific DNA segment, a complete genome, or even a complex microbiome.
+_sequencing_ is the process of determining the order of DNA nucleotides and is primarily used to unveil the genetic information that is carried by a specific DNA segment, a complete genome, or even a complex microbiome.
-This allows researchers to determine which genes and regulatory elements are in the DNA molecule and at which position in the genome.
-Genetic features such as open reading frames (ORFs) or CpG islands, which indicate promotor regions, can be uncovered with DNA sequencing.
+DNA _sequencing_ allows researchers to determine which genes and regulatory elements are in the DNA molecule at which position in the genome and uncovers genetic features such as open reading frames (ORFs) or CpG islands, which indicate promotor regions.
 Another very common application area is evolutionary analysis, where homologous DNA sequences from different organisms are compared.
-One of the most useful applications of DNA sequencing is also the determination of associations of mutations with diseases.
+DNA sequencing can additionally be applied for the determination of associations of mutations with diseases forming one of the most useful applications.

-A very popular example is sickle cell disease, a group of blood disorders, which results from an abnormality in the oxygen-carrying protein hemoglobin in red blood cells.
+TODO! - EXAMPLE is a little long here - can we make it shorter??
+(A very popular example is sickle cell disease, a group of blood disorders, which results from an abnormality in the oxygen-carrying protein hemoglobin in red blood cells.
 This leads to serious health issues including pain, anemia, swelling in the hands and feet, bacterial infections and strokes.
 The cause of sickle cell disease is the inheritance of two abnormal copies of the β-globin gene (HBB) that makes hemoglobin, one from each parent.
 More specifically, the gene defect is caused by a single nucleotide mutation (also sometimes referred to as single nucleotide polymorphism - SNP) where a GAG codon changes to a GTG codon of the β-globin gene.
 This results in the amino acid glutamate being substituted by valine at position 6 (E6V substitution) and henceforth the above mentioned disease.
-It is unfortunately not always possible to find such "simple" associations between single nucleotide mutations and diseases due to most diseases being caused by, for example, complex regulatory processes.
+It is unfortunately not always possible to find such "simple" associations between single nucleotide mutations and diseases due to most diseases being caused by, for example, complex regulatory processes.)

 TODO: AN IMAGE OF DNA HERE??